Moving bank can bring you savings and make it easier to manage your money. But what’s does it do to your credit report?

 Basic bank accounts

 Most major banks will offer these free accounts.
 They won’t be subject to a credit check and you can open one with just one form of ID.
 You can do everything with one that you can with a standard account.
-However you won’t be able to get an overdraft.
+However if you’re eligible for a full account you probably won’t be able to get a basic account.

 If I have, is there anything I can do to repair it?